 If you find it difficult to go to bed early, create a bedtime routine that’s simple and enjoyable.
 You can include reading a book, yoga, or ambient music as part of your nighttime routine.
 Many find that simply giving themselves a break from screens and taking time to let the mind relax helps in the search for a great night’s sleep.
 Going to bed promptly sets the tone for a productive day if you need to be up very early the following morning.

 The thought of a routine makes it sound boring.
 But that isn’t true.
 A morning routine is not a stringent bunch of rules you have to adhere to.
 Instead, your routine in the morning can simply comprise two to three things that will set you up just right for the rest of the day.

 For example, starting your day with a cup of water refreshes your body active after sleep.
 While self-care for the mind is staying away from your phone immediately after waking up to avoid immediately becoming consumed by whatever is happening elsewhere.

 Other ideas include making your bed; yes, you read that correctly.
-Taking morning coffee, reading an inspirational book, or listening to music you love.
+Take morning coffee, read an inspirational book, or listen to your favorite songs.

 Are you wondering how drinking water connotes self-care?
 Water is crucial to taking care of our brains and bodies.
 Our bodies are made up of 70% water, and the amount of water we take in affects how we feel.

-So, get yourself a refillable water bottle and fill it up with water whenever you’re on the move to stay hydrated.
+So, get yourself a reusable water bottle and fill it up with water whenever you’re on the move to stay hydrated.
 It’s equally important that you drink it!

 Decluttering can bring a touch of peace that increases our happiness.
 Sometimes, it’s possible that you’re feeling overwhelmed because of your disorganized room, workspace, phone, or even social media!